 When reporting, Agencies must complete the most recently issued version of the Instruments of Assurance return that is attached to any Treasury Circular issued for the relevant financial year.
-Agencies should note that the Instruments of Assurance return may require Agencies to report information beyond that which is captured by this Policy.

 Details of the financial reporting requirements for Agencies that are departments and statutory bodies listed in Schedules 2 or 3 of the PFA Act are provided in sections 41B and 45E of that Act as well as relevant Treasury Circulars.